 - Payday Loans: Up to 400%

 CDFIs are often cited as affordable alternatives to short-term loans, merchant cash advances, or payday loans.
 As you can see, CDFIs usually have significantly lower rates than the alternatives.

-It’s worth noting that, if your business is struggling with high-cost debt, many CDFIs offer refinancing programs.
+It’s worth noting that if your business is struggling with high-cost debt, many CDFIs offer refinancing programs.
 You might be able to replace your high-interest or frequent payment debt for a loan with lower interest or fewer payments.
-Head over to our Complete Guide To Refinancing Small Business Debt to learn more about refinancing.
+Head over to our guide to consolidating small business debt to learn more.

 Flexible Borrower Qualifications

 If you can’t get a loan from other sources — due to low (or nonexistent) credit scores, no collateral, or some other reason — you might be able to get a loan from a CDFI.
 You’ll still have to prove that you’re creditworthy and have a legitimate business, but CDFIs can often work with businesses that would be turned away from traditional financial institutions.

 Many CDFIs do more than lend money; they also offer educational services on business and financial topics.
-Some stipulate that you attend the educational programs in order to receive a business loan, whereas other simply offer the programs as an additional community service.
+Some stipulate that you attend the educational programs in order to receive a business loan, whereas others simply offer the programs as an additional community service.
 Regardless, CDFI educational programs might be able to help you bring your business to the next level.

 CDFIs are a useful resource, but some businesses might want to look elsewhere for financing for a number of reasons.

 Higher Rates Than Banks

 As stated above, CDFIs offer cheaper financial products than some other sources, but their rates still tend to be higher than those of bank loans.
 Merchants who have strong, creditworthy businesses should see if they qualify for a loan from a bank or credit union before seeking out a CDFI in their area.